Check Out Halifax Trails On Etsy!

 Similar to the Gaff Point hiking trail near Lunenburg, the Clam Harbour Coastal trail is on a peninsula at the far end of the beach.
 Also, like the Gaff Point trail, you’re going to want to plan it with the tides to avoid being crowded up onto the rocky areas at high tide.
 Low tide gives you easier walking terrain and more room to enjoy the beaches.

 After walking almost the full length of the beach, or around 600m from the entry boardwalk, you’ll come to a small blue sign indicating the “coastal hiking trail”.
 The trail heads off into some grassy dunes into a small forested section.
 Even the first few meters of this trail are a visual feast of biodiversity.
-Transitioning from sand, to rock, to lush greenery and salt-sprayed forest, you’ll encounter a wide-ranging landscape from the get-go.
+Transitioning from sand to rock, to lush greenery and salt-sprayed forest, you’ll encounter a wide-ranging landscape from the get-go.

-200m into the trail, you’ll come to a triangular point of land with a great view of the entire beach.
+200m into the trail, you’ll come to a triangular point of land with a great view of the entire beach behind you.
 Crossing the point, brings you to an oasis-like secluded beach, with some of the unique geology the Eastern Shore is blessed with.
 The beach is right out of a perfectly designed movie set but made more all the astonishing knowing this uncut gem is 100% wild.
 If the tide is out, this is a place you could spend plenty of time taking in your surroundings.
 You could be satisfied with your walk by just spending time here and turning back, but there’s lots more to see as well.

 50m after leaving the first secluded beach, you’ll cross another point of land where the trail presents you with a split.
 A sharp left, up a rocky ridge covered by coastal flora, with a fantastic elevated view.
 This particular trail is a dead end and is solely for the nice view (worth it).
 Keeping straight on the main trail, you come to ANOTHER absolutely stunning secluded beach.
 Everything I said about the previous secluded beach applies here.
 At the end of this beach, you’ll transition into a brushy area with a beach stone base.
 When I was there in late July looked like a colourful painting had come to life.
 The beach stone trail sits atop a ridge next to, yet another beach.
 You’ll quickly realize there is a repeating pattern of coastal splendour, each spot with its own charm.